-The IOpener research highlighted that when all of these 5Cs in place, you will find a happy and high performing workplace who will feel like they’reachieving their potential.
+The opener research highlighted that when all of these 5Cs are in place, you will find a happy and high-performing workplace that will feel like they’re achieving their potential.

-To conclude, understanding what makes employees happy at work and how that affects performance offers a whole new way of managing yourself, your career and staff within an organisation.
+To conclude, understanding what makes employees happy at work and how that affects performance offers a whole new way of managing yourself, your career, and staff within an organization.